 Other signs of expansion tank failure are condensation on the outside of the tank, damage to your water heater, or damage to your plumbing pipes and valves.
 It’s essential to check your expansion tank regularly for any signs of failure and contact a plumbing professional accordingly.

-Expansion tanks are extremely important components within your plumbing system.
+Expansion tanks are extremely important components within your plumbing system, and they are often required by code.
 As such, you must know how to test and check your expansion tank for signs of trouble.
 Failing to check and adjust the air pressure inside the tank is one of the most common reasons for expansion tank failure.
 Now that you know how to do this, your tank should protect you and your plumbing system for years to come.

 Nick Lopresti is the founder of YourH2Home and a home improvement expert.
 He has years of experience writing about various home improvement topics, mostly as it pertains to water systems.